Canon de 194 mm Modèle 1887

-The Canon de 194 mm Modèle 1887 was a turret mounted medium-caliber naval gun used as the primary armament of a number of armored cruisers of the French Navy during World War I.
+The Canon de 194 mm Modèle 1887 was a turret mounted medium-caliber naval gun used as the main armament of a number of armored cruisers of the French Navy during World War I.

 Design

 The Mle 1887 guns were typical built-up guns of the period with a rifled steel liner and several layers of steel reinforcing hoops.
 The guns used an interrupted screw breech and the new smokeless powder of the period.

 Naval service

 Ships that carried the Mle 1887 include: